HPInc/Anyware-Certification/README.md

 Using the Anyware Trust Center, administrators can register Trusted Zero Clients, manage their capabilities and features, enable and disable connections, and monitor access behavior.

 The Anyware Trust Center is an application composed of multiple services on a single VM.
-It connects to your Trusted Zero Client endpoints and Endpoint Manager.
+In addition to its internal services, it also communicates with your Trusted Zero Client endpoints, Endpoint Manager/EMS, and the OTA Repository.

+- `TCP:32443` - Used for communication between the Trust Center and the Trusted Zero Clients.
+- `TCP:32443` - Used for communication between the Trust Center and Endpoint Management Software.
+- `TCP:443` - 443/HTTPS is used by the Trust Center to communicate with the OTA repository.

 > [!NOTE]
 > [Anyware Trust Center Admin Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trust-center/current/)